Employees, Users and Access

 Click here to learn how to access the Employee List window.

-2. Select the Employee to remove.
+2. Select the Employee.

 3. Click the Open button.